Strategy & ROI

 Caregiving’s Hidden Costs—For Employees and Employers

-• 41% of parents feel so stressed they struggle to function most days, according to the U.S. Surgeon General.
+• 41% of parents report feeling so stressed they struggle to function most days

-• Over 11 million Americans in the “sandwich generation” are simultaneously caring for children and aging relatives, a dual responsibility that often leads to emotional exhaustion and financial strain.
+• More than 11 million Americans in the “sandwich generation” are simultaneously caring for children and aging relatives.

-• Without adequate workplace support, caregivers are more likely to experience burnout, absenteeism, and even exit the workforce entirely.
+• Without support, caregivers are more likely to suffer burnout, miss work, or leave their jobs.

 Investing in Caregivers Pays Off—Here’s How